Hirose Katsuhiko: Russo-Japanese War

 In December 1903, he became captain of the Oshima and went to the Russo-Japanese War and initially participated in the Battle of Port Arthur.
 On May 18, 1904, the Oshima was hit by the gunboat Akagi and sank in heavy fog while on a patrol off the coast of Lushun.
 In the same month, he was transferred to become captain of the Chōkai.
 In January 1905, he assumed the post of captain of the Akitsushima and on the same month, was promoted to Captain.
 He took part in the Battle of the Yellow Sea.
 In June of the same year, he was transferred to Captain of the Naniwa.

 In August 1905, he was attached to the Yokosuka Naval District, and took a leave of absence in March 1906.
 From September of the same year, he studied at the Naval War College as an elective student.
-On October 1907, he assumed the post of captain of Fuji.
+In October 1907, he assumed the post of captain of Fuji.
 After serving as captain of the Tsukuba, he was appointed in December 1910.
 In April 1911, he was promoted to Rear Admiral, and in December of the same year, he was transferred to the reserves and on 27 August 1918 he was made a backup.